pololu/pololu-tic-software/README.md

 ## Version history

+- 1.8.2 (2020-11-16):
+  - Started using a newer version of libusbp so that the Windows version of this software might work with Tic devices that are connected through certain special USB hubs (no actual code changes in this repository).
 - 1.8.1 (2020-06-03):
   - Fixed a bug introduced in version 1.8.0 that prevented the `tic_get_settings` and `tic_set_settings` functions from properly loading or storing the